ShehryarHanif/uniBids/README.md

 - **React Contexts**

 ### Backend (Server-side)
-In the backend, we implement the main logic of the application.
+In the backend, the main logic of the application is implemented.
 This runs the server side of the program and creates the REST API that helps perform CRUD operations and other program logic.
 It provides an API for the client-side application to interact with.
 - **Node.js**
 - **Express.js**
 - **Javascript**